Mitch Lyons

-Mitchell Warren Lyons (born May 13, 1970) is a former American football tight end in the National Football League (NFL).
+Mitchell Warren Lyons (born May 13, 1970) is an American former professional football tight end in the National Football League (NFL).
 He attended Forest Hills Northern High School in Grand Rapids, Michigan and played college football at Michigan State University.

-At 6'5" tall and 265 pounds, the Atlanta Falcons drafted him in 1993 in round 6.
+At 6'5" tall and 265 pounds, the Atlanta Falcons drafted him in 1993 in the sixth round.
 He played 4 seasons with the Falcons and was then traded to the Pittsburgh Steelers, where he played 3 seasons.
 His career statistics include 39 receptions for 345 yards and one touchdown.

-Mitch Lyons was elected to the Michigan State University Board of Trustees for an eight-year term that began January 1, 2011.
+Lyons was elected to the Michigan State University Board of Trustees for an eight-year term that began on January 1, 2011.